Kays-R/Coffee-Shop-Daily-Revenue/README.md

 **Variable Information:**
 The variables contain operational details they include:

-1. Number of Customers per day
+1. Number of Customers per day:
 * Total number of customers visiting the shop on any random day
 * Range: 50-500 customers
-2. Average Order Value ($)
+2. Average Order Value ($):
 * The average amount spent by each customer during their visit (in dollars)
 * Range: 2.5-10
-3. Operating Hours per day
+3. Operating Hours per day:
 * Total number of hours the coffee shop is open each day for business
 * Range: 6-17
 4. Number of Employees